Cottage Food Laws Overview in Puerto Rico

 13. Are there any specific requirements for packaging and storing cottage food products in Puerto Rico?

-In Puerto Rico, there are specific requirements for packaging and storing cottage food products, as outlined in the Cottage Food Law.
-These requirements typically include:
+In Puerto Rico, there are specific requirements for packaging and storing cottage food products.

-1. Packaging: Cottage food products must be packaged in clean, sanitary containers that are properly labeled with information such as the product name, ingredients, allergen information, net weight or volume, and the producer’s contact information.
-Packaging should also be tamper-evident to ensure the safety and integrity of the product.
+1. Packaging: Cottage food products must be packaged in containers that are clean, sealed, and properly labeled.
+The labels should include information such as the product name, list of ingredients, allergen information, net weight, and contact information of the cottage food operation.
+It is important to use food-safe materials for packaging to ensure the safety and quality of the products.

 14. Can cottage food producers in Puerto Rico hire employees to assist with production and sales?